About the Army General Classification Test

 U.S. War Department (1942).
 Technical Manual TM 12-260: Personnel Classification Tests.
 Washington, DC: Government Printing Office.

 Public domain - US government work.
 The actual AGCT test items were classified during the war and only sample items appear in the published manual.
 The technical manual TM 12-260 describes the procedure, scoring, and statistical properties.
-Read it on Internet Archive: https://archive.org/details/TM12260.
+Read it on Internet Archive: view it on the Internet Archive.